 Clinical Social Worker

-Rodelyn has her Masters in Social Work and provides individual and group therapy.
+Rodelyn has her Masters in Social Work and provides individual, family and group therapy.
 Rodelyn starts where her clients are at and works with them to determine the therapeutic approach that best suits their needs.
 She does this in a respectful manner that honours people’s strengths and their right to self-determination.